nishamuktewar/techtree/shioulin/prophet_spin.md

 ## Advantages of Prophet

-In our report on Probabilistic Programming we emphasized that the Bayesian approach, made simpler by probabilistic languages like Stan and pymc3, allows developers and statisticians to quantify the probability of all outcomes and not just determine the most likely.
+In our probabilistic programming report we emphasized that the Bayesian approach, made simpler by probabilistic languages like Stan and pymc3, allows developers and statisticians to quantify the probability of all outcomes and not just determine the most likely.
 The prior and interpretability make the models more practical.

-Prophet makes these advantages concrete for a specific use case, forecasting.
+Prophet makes these advantages concrete for a specific use case: forecasting.
 It makes sensible choices for a general purpose time series modeling function.
 Some flexibility is sacrified in the modeling choices, but the trade-off is a great one from the point of view of the intended typical Prophet user.
 It